Research Shows Traffic Noise Causing Accelerated Aging in Finches

 The results showed that the group who had been exposed to traffic noise after leaving the nest had shorter telomeres, as they struggled to adapt to a new environment.
 The group who had been exposed to traffic noise since before their hatching had a lesser number of decreased telomeres, whilst those who were not exposed to bird song at all had the least number of decreased telomeres.

-This has led researchers to believe that the period of 18 days to 120 days is critical in a birds life in regards to being affected by the noise around them, and that traffic noise has a debelitating affect on birds aging; the less telomeres, the quicker the cellular aging process.
+This has led researchers to believe that the period of 18 days to 120 days is critical in a birds life in regards to being affected by the noise around them, and that traffic noise has a debilitating effect on birds aging; the less telomeres, the quicker the cellular aging process.

 Dr Adriana Dorado-Correa, co-author of the study is reported by the Telegraph as saying that “our study is a first step towards identifying the causal mechanisms that may account for differences in lifespan observed between birds living in urban or rural environments.”
 Traffic noise is just one of many environmental factors that can have a negative impact on the wildlife around us, and it is hoped that with further research more light can be shed on the effects of these factors and more consideration can be given as to how to lessen the impact can be made.